tferdous17/flux/README.md

 4. [References](#references)

 # About
-**flux** is a (work-in-progress) heavily Kafka-inspired distributed message queue platform engineered for high throughput, maximal scalability, and fault-tolerance.
+**flux** is a (work-in-progress) heavily **Kafka**-inspired distributed message queue platform we are engineering for high throughput, maximal scalability, and fault-tolerance.
 This project is not meant to be an exhaustive 1:1 clone of Kafka, but implements its core functionality.
 Built mainly for fun + educational purposes.

 ## Project Goals
 - Understand core distributed systems concepts